Ittiwat812/AutomateSecurewithK8/README.md

 ## Prototype

 The Kubernetes Pod Configuration Manager allows users to select pods from a dropdown menu and apply various security configurations.
-Options include isolating selected pods, restricting root access, and controlling ingress traffic from specific IPs.
+Options include isolating selected pods, and controlling ingress traffic from specific IPs (Restricting root access is developing).

 ## Security Analysis